Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 ### Solution folder 1.
 Client

 The `1.
 Client` folder contains the `Client` which is used to administrate the orchestrations from other subsystems.
-It is built as a nuget package containing a `HttpClient` and a `ServiceBusClient`.
+It is built as a NuGet package containing a `HttpClient` and a `ServiceBusClient`.
 Furthermore, this package contains the classes needed to communicate via the endpoints in [`2.
 Api`](#solution-folder-2-api).

 [`4.
-Orchestrations`](#solution-folder-4-orchestrations) contains an `Abstraction` solution as well, which is released as a nuget package and used by the `Client` to communicate with the orchestrations via the custom `HttpsTriggers`.
+Orchestrations`](#solution-folder-4-orchestrations) contains an `Abstractions` project as well, which is released as a NuGet package and used by the `Client` to communicate with the orchestrations via custom `HttpTrigger` and `ServiceBusTrigger` functions.

 ### Solution folder 2.
 Api